Irish language in Newfoundland: Revival

 The identities of the last speakers of Newfoundland Irish are unknown.
 There is a lack of information of the sort available from the adjacent Province of New Brunswick (where, in the 1901 Census, several individuals and families listed Irish as their mother tongue and as a language still spoken by them).
 The question of how far Newfoundland Irish evolved as a separate dialect remains open.
 Newfoundland Irish has left traces in Newfoundland English, such as the following: scrob 'scratch' (scríob), sleveen 'rascal' (slíbhín) and streel 'slovenly person' (sraoill), along with grammatical features like the "after" perfect as in "she's already after leavin (tá sí tar éis imeachta).

-The most notable scholar of the Irish language in Newfoundland was St. John's native Aloysius (Aly) O'Brien (16 June 1915 – 8 August 2008).
+The most notable scholar of the Irish language in Newfoundland was St. John's native Aloysius (Aloy) O'Brien (16 June 1915 – 8 August 2008).
 O'Brien's paternal grandmother, Bridget Conway, had spoken Irish (which she had learned growing up in Ireland) but his father did not speak it.
 O'Brien taught himself Irish by means of language records, cassette tapes, and the booklets of Eugene O'Growney, a notable figure in Ireland's Gaelic revival.
 O'Brien was thus enabled to become an authority on the many Irish words used in Newfoundland English and became a teacher of the language at the Memorial University of Newfoundland.
 He claimed, despite this, that he was not fluent in Irish, lacking opportunities for immersion.